You’re tired of thoughts about your weight or food taking up so much of your headspace.

 Common Eating Disorders:

-Anorexia is characterized by an individual’s extreme desire to lose weight and prevent weight gain.
+Anorexia Nervosa is characterized by an individual’s extreme desire to lose weight and prevent weight gain.
 Oftentimes, a person with anorexia will go to extreme lengths to restrict the amount of food eaten or calories consumed.
 Anorexia can affect your physical health and, mental well-being, relationships, achievement and sense of self.

-Bulimia is characterized by cycles of binging and purging behaviors.
+Bulimia Nervosa is characterized by cycles of binging and purging behaviors.
 People with Bulimia often end up eating large amounts of food (binging) and then try to get rid of the calories (purging).
 There are many behaviors people engage in to try to rid themselves of the calories, but purging is never an effective means of weight loss.
 So body image problems continue, and the cycle of feeling bad, binging and purging goes on.

 People with a Binge-Eating Disorder eat large quantities of food within a short period of time.
 They often feel a lack of control around food.
 An individual with a Binge-Eating Disorder may feel guilt and shame about their binge.
 They may try to hide it from other people.
 It is important to note that people who suffer from binge-eating disorders can be of any size.
 People with binge-eating disorder often report that their sense of worth is affected by feeling guilty about food and their body.